UIUCLibrary/jtg-cli-pres-2022-08-19/pres.md

 kids seem to like it these days

-You might see older resources talk about `apropos`, which searches descriptions but I'd only recommend that in cases you don't have net access
+You might see older resources talk about `apropos`, which searches descriptions but I'd only recommend it in cases you don't have net access

 ----------------------------------------------------------